Waar

 It is a stylized depiction of events surrounding Pakistan's efforts to conduct a war on terror on state-sponsored terror groups, which resulted in warfare among tribal units in North-West Pakistan.
 One incident included a terrorist attack on a Police Academy at Lahore in 2009.

-The film opened to positive reviews, and was Pakistan's highest anticipated film at that time.
-It is considered to be Pakistan's eleventh-highest-grossing movie of all time.
-A sequel titled, Waar 2 is in development.
+The film opened to highly positive reviews, and was Pakistan's highest anticipated film at that time.
+It is considered to be Pakistan's twelve-highest-grossing movie of all time.
+A sequel titled, Waar 2 was announced shortly after the film's release, but ultimately stalled in development.

 Plot

 Major Mujtaba Rizvi is a former Pakistan Army officer, who took an early retirement.
 The plot involves a counter-terrorism operation being conducted in the northwestern tribal region of Pakistan, led by Ehtesham Khattak (played by Hamza Ali Abbasi) and coordinated by his sister, Javeria Khattak (played by Ayesha Khan), an intelligence officer.
 Ehtesham and Javeria learn of a major terrorist attack that can only be countered with the help of Major Mujtaba.